jdkandersson/flake8-docstrings-complete/README.md

 * `DCO003`: function with no arguments and the docstring has  an arguments section.
 * `DCO004`: function has one or more arguments not described in the docstring.
+* `DCO005`: function has one or more arguments described in the docstring which are not arguments of the function.

 ### Fix DCO001